KevinMarquette/kevinmarquette.github.io/_draft/2018-10-11-Powershell-arrays-Everthing-you-wanted-to-know.md

     Three
 ```

-We can also specify a sequence of numbers with the `..` operator.
+We can specify a sequence of numbers with the `..` operator.

 ``` posh
     PS> $data[1..3]